-Net Loss
+Net loss

-We reported net losses of €259.3 million and €210.4 million during 2012 and 2011, respectively.
+We reported net losses of €285.7 million and €259.3 million during 2013 and 2012, respectively.

-Gains or losses associated with (i) changes in the fair values of derivative instruments, (ii) movements in foreign currency exchange rates and (iii) the disposition of assets are subject to a high degree of volatility, and as such, any gains from these sources do not represent a reliable source of income.
-In the absence of significant gains in the future from these sources or from other non-operating items, our ability to achieve net earnings is largely dependent on our ability to increase our aggregate Adjusted EBITDA to a level that more than offsets the aggregate amount of our (a) stock-based compensation, (b) related-party fees and allocations, (c) impairment, restructuring and other operating items, (d) depreciation and amortization, (e) net financial and other expense and (f) our income tax expenses.
+Gains or losses associated with (i) changes in the fair values of derivative instruments, (ii) movements in foreign currency exchange rates and (iii) the disposition of assets are subject to a high degree of volatility and, as such, any gains from these sources do not represent a reliable source of income.
+In the absence of significant gains in the future from these sources or from other non-operating items, our ability to achieve net earnings is largely dependent on our ability to increase our aggregate Adjusted EBITDA to a level that more than offsets the aggregate amount of our (a) share-based compensation, (b) related-party fees and allocations, (c) impairment, restructuring and other operating items, (d) depreciation and amortization, (e) net financial and other expense and (f) income taxes.

-2011 compared to 2010
+2012 compared to 2011

-In order to provide meaningful comparisons, the following discussion and analysis of our results of operations for 2011 is based on comparisons to our pro forma statement of operations for 2010.
-Our 2010 pro forma statement of operations gives effect to (i) the formation of Unitymedia KabelBW and the Unitymedia Merger, (ii) the LGI/Unitymedia Transaction and (iii) the Unitymedia Debt Pushdown, as if such transactions had been completed as of January 1, 2010.
-As a result, the pro forma statement of operations for 2010 presented below includes the historical operating results of Old Unitymedia for the entire year.
-The pro forma amounts related to Old Unitymedia are derived from the pre-acquisition historical consolidated financial statements of Old Unitymedia.
-The pro forma amounts are not necessarily indicative of the operating results that would have occurred if these transactions had occurred on January 1, 2010.
+In order to provide meaningful comparisons, the following discussion and analysis of our results of operations for 2012 is based on comparisons to our pro forma statement of operations for 2011.
+Our 2011 pro forma statement of operations gives effect to (i) the LG/KBW Transaction, (ii) the March 2011 Kabel BW Refinancing and (iii) the change in the reporting entities associated with the KBW Fold-in as if such transactions had been completed as of January 1, 2011.
+As a result, the pro forma statement of operations for 2011 presented below includes the historical operating results of the Kabel BW Group for the entire year.
+In connection with the KBW Fold-in, we issued the 2012 Shareholder Loan to UPC Germany as consideration for all of the outstanding shares of UPC Germany Holdings that were transferred to our company.
+No interest expense on the 2012 Shareholder Loan is reflected in our 2012 historical or 2011 pro forma results prior to the May 2012 issuance date.
+The pro forma amounts related to KBW are derived from the pre-acquisition historical consolidated financial statements of KBW.
+The pro forma amounts are not necessarily indicative of the operating results that would have occurred if these transactions had occurred on January 1, 2011.
 The pro forma adjustments are based on certain assumptions that we believe are reasonable.